 The Flamengo beach and park stretching along its length is one of the great urban beach runs.
 Combine the paved Parque do Flamengo waterfront path paths in the interior parks: Parque Brig.
 Eduardo Gomes & Parque das Crianças.

 Start in Zona Norte at the Museum of Modern Art.
 Pass the Memorial of World War II with the tomb of the lost soldier.
 Then you will reach Marina da Glória.
 Follow the marked path around the cove of the Bay and between the trees.
 The turnaround point is the Monument to Estacio de Sa.
 The park paths make for a nice shade option on a hot day.

-From Leme to the Fort of Copacabana, there’s perfect running along a beachfront path.
+From Leme to the Fort of Copacabana, there’s perfect running along a paved, 4 km beachfront path.
 Enjoy the ocean views on one side and the observe the comings and goings of various international hotels along the other.
-The route can be joined at any point depending on where you are staying.
-There is a dedicated, paved path that 2.5 miles one way.
-On Sundays, the road that runs along Copacabana and Ipanama Beach is closed to make more room recreation.
+Note: On Sundays, the road that runs along Copacabana and Ipanama Beach is closed to make more room recreation.

 Ipanema to Leblon